Last Updated:

 In New Zealand from 2015 to 2017, groups B and C were the most frequent causes of meningococcal disease.
 However, this has changed since 2018 with an increase in disease caused by groups W or Y. Over 2018–2019, just under half of cases were caused by meningococcal group B, and just under half by groups C, W or Y. In 2022, for the cases in which the groups were known, group B was the most dominant group followed by groups Y and W, no cases of group C were identified.
 Meningococcal group A rarely causes disease in New Zealand.

-In New Zealand, conjugate vaccines protect against groups A, C, W and Y (MenQuadfi or Nimenrix) or group C only (NeisVac-C), and the multicomponent recombinant vaccine protects against group B (Bexsero).
+In New Zealand, conjugate vaccines protect against groups A, C, W and Y (MenQuadfi or Nimenrix), and the multicomponent recombinant vaccine protects against group B (Bexsero).
 For best protection against all meningococcal disease in New Zealand, separate vaccinations against group B disease and groups A, C, W and Y disease are recommended.

 Responses to vaccine